 The Top 5 Longest Golf Drives On Record

-In the interests of transparency, some of these drives got some assistance but who really cares?
+In the interests of transparency, some of these drives got some assistance, but who cares?

 Let’s now delve into the top 5 longest golf drives in golf, starting with the longest.